-To meet its purpose the AHPA Cannabis Committee has developed recommendations to regulators for best practice rules to address four operational stages of Cannabis production and distribution: cultivation; manufacturing and related operations; laboratory practice; and dispensing.
+To meet its purpose the AHPA Cannabis Committee has developed recommendations to regulators for best practice rules to address four operational stages of Cannabis production and distribution: cultivation and processing; manufacturing and related operations; laboratory practice; and dispensing.
+The implementation of all four best practice rules provides a framework for the oversight of Cannabis production and distribution practices from seed to the consumer.